AJGreaves/picflip/testing.md

     - Win modals display the players score out of 5 stars.
 A trophy is also shown if the player also achieves a new high score.
 **7. The ability to see my old scores when I return to the game, so I can try to beat them.**
     - PicFlip! stores user name using localStorage, The users name, avatar choice and high scores for easy, medium and hard mode are loaded when the player returns to the game.
+**8. A game that won't break as I use it**
+    - PicFlip!
+Has been programmed with the way a child would use it in mind.
+        - when selecting cards to match, no more than 2 cards can be selected at one time.
+        - The game cannot be broken by clicking cards very fast to flip more than 2 over at a time.
+        - PicFlip will not create weird displays if the game is reset at unexpected times.
+For example when an odd number of cards are flipped over.
+        - The game was extensively tested by the developers children (4 and 9 years old).

 **As a parent of a player, I want:**
 **1. Levels of difficulty for my child to choose from, so that they are engaged for longer and the game is useable for a wider age range.**